DavidLejeune/lorawan-gps-mapper/readme.txt

         JSON API
         --------
-        All data and statics should be made available through a JSON API.
+        All data and statistics should be made available through a JSON API.
         This so other applications can retrieve the data (e.g. Windows Universal App, Android,... )